inshirah-idris/ideathon-riyadh/team-06/README.md

 Digital Health Innovation

 ## Topic
-Elderly Care App
+Memory Echoes App

 ## Description
-An application that help elderly in their daily life, and their health issues.
-Farther, it help them to connect with volunteer.
+An application that helps in the early detection of Alzheimer's disease and provides support for diagnosed patients and their families.

 ## Team Members
 - Taqwa Ahmed